krisnova/nivenly.com/content/lib/2021-04-23-collaboration.md

  - contributors
  - communications
     - zoom, slack, mailing list
-    - when collaboration is hig,h opinions are high, and thus there is a need for communication
+    - when collaboration is high, opinions are high, and thus there is a need for communication
  - agility
     - collaborative projects move slow
  - transparency